Articles , Glossary

 Event Agency Webpage

 Here is another sample of the webpage with a bit different approach to the header design.
-This time the composition is built around the center featuring the logo and brand name.
-Left and right side are balanced around it with two links each allowing users to scan quickly and move to the information blocks they are interested in.
+This time, the composition is built around the center, featuring the logo and brand name.
+Left and right sides are balanced around it with two links each, allowing users to scan quickly and move to the information blocks they are interested in.

 There are several issues why the header is a vital element of many websites.

-The first thing to consider is eye-scanning models which show how users interact with a webpage in the first seconds.
-This significant domain of user research is massively supported by Nielsen Norman Group and provides designers and usability specialists with the better understanding of user behavior and interactions.
+The first thing to consider is eye-scanning models, which show how users interact with a webpage in the first seconds.
+This significant domain of user research is massively supported by Nielsen Norman Group and provides designers and usability specialists with a better understanding of user behavior and interactions.

 In brief, when people visit the website, especially the first time, they do not explore everything on the page carefully and in detail: they scan it to find a hook that would catch their attention and convince them to spend some time on the website.
 Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.
 In the article about 3 design layouts, the author Steven Bradley mentions the following common models: Gutenberg Diagram, Z-Pattern, And F-Pattern.
 Let’s check what are the schemes provided for them in the research.